brycetshaw/River-Forecast-App/README.md

 - Apache Spark ML
 - MySQL
 - Frontend using react.js
-- Data import functions using java or Node.js
+- Data import functions using python or Node.js

 ## ML model structure
 - We will transform the data such that each point (hourly data, potentially down-sampled depending on computational limits) includes data from the last 14 days (potentially quite a bit less, depending on the drainage size) of data points.